MerlinsLair/merlin/x/gamm/README.md

 ### Join-swap-extern-amount-in

-Add liquidity to a specified pool with only one of the required assets (i.e. Join pool 1 (50/50 ATOM-OSMO) with just ATOM).
+Add liquidity to a specified pool with only one of the required assets (i.e. Join pool 1 (50/50 ATOM-MER) with just ATOM).

 This command essentially swaps an **exact** amount of an asset for the required pairing and then converts the pair to a **minimum** of the requested LP shares in a single step (i.e. combines the `swap-exact-amount-in` and `join-pool` commands)